 Old vs. New Poker Content

 Very few people involved in poker would not consider Doyle Brunson’s Super System books or Harrington on Hold’em as an excellent learning tool for beginners.
 Old episodes of High Stakes Poker on TV equally makes for great entertainment.
-But you shouldn’t expect to read through all the pages of a poker book (and btw, the best books to practice can be found at SBR) and suddenly crush all the high stakes games in your local casino as some strategy aspects have shifted a lot throughout the years.
+But you shouldn’t expect to read through all the pages of a poker book and suddenly crush all the high stakes games in your local casino as some strategy aspects have shifted a lot throughout the years.

 Not just for poker but all other topics in life, it is critical to determine whether or not the information you are looking for in the age of the internet requires timely information.
 The latest news about local traffic jams or delays on public transport can be outdated very quickly while a family recipe from your grandmother for a favorite dish doesn’t change over time.
 All you need to replicate the results are the ingredients and an understanding on how to combine them.